ibm-cloud-docs/openwhisk/nl/fr/pkg_person_insights.md

 ```
 {: pre}

-Toutes les actions exigent un paramètre de version au format AAAA-MM-JJ.
+Toutes les actions nécessitent un paramètre de version au format AAAA-MM-JJ.
 Lorsque l'API est modifiée avec rétrocompatibilité impossible, une nouvelle date de version est publiée.
-Pour plus de détails, consultez la [référence d'API](https://www.ibm.com/watson/developercloud/personality-insights/api/v3/curl.html?curl#versioning).
+Pour plus de détails, consultez la [référence d'API](https://www.ibm.com/watson/developercloud/personality-insights/api/v3/curl.html?curl#versioning){: external}.

-Les fonctions de ce package utilisent la version actuelle de Personality Insights, 2017-10-13.
+Les fonctions de ce package utilisent la version actuelle de {{site.data.keyword.personalityinsightsshort}}, 2017-10-13.
 Testez l'action `profile`.
 ```
 ibmcloud fn action invoke personality-insights-v3/profile -b -p version 2017-10-13 -p text "You can write an excerpt about yourself here, but it will need to be at least 100 words long.
 This excerpt is just some filler text and probably won't return anything very interesting from the personality insights service.
 The service uses linguistic analytics to infer individuals' intrinsic personality characteristics, including Big Five, Needs, and Values, from digital communications such as email, text messages, tweets, and forum posts.
 The service can automatically infer, from potentially noisy social media, portraits of individuals that reflect their personality characteristics.
-The service can infer consumption preferences based on the results of its analysis and, for JSON content that is timestamped, can report temporal behavior."
+The service can infer consumption preferences based on the results of its analysis and for JSON content that is timestamped, can report temporal behavior."
 ```
 {: pre}